aes5001/5GIIK-testbed/README.md

 sudo yum install -y openstack-packstack
 ```

-In this stage, you need to create a configuration file called the answer file which includes all the services that can be provided by the OpenStack.
-Creating an answer file helps you to customize the services that you prefer to have on your OpenStack platform.
+Create a configuration file, so-called answer file.
 You can modify this file and then execute it to install OpenStack all-in-one solution.
-So, first, execute the following command to create the answer file.
+So, first, execute.

 ```
 packstack --gen-answer-file=answer.txt